peermaps/mixmap-georender/readme.md

 # mixmap-georender

-a mixmap layer for rendering peermaps georender data.
+a mixmap layer for rendering peermaps georender data

 # example